DOME-Marketplace/OpenID4VCI-DOMEprofile/openid-4-verifiable-credential-issuance-1_0.md

 A> * The claims in the LEAR Credential are essentially based on employee data coming from the HR database, and typically the issuance process is initiated by the company.
 The employee to act as LEAR is pre-selected and then credential offer is prepared in advance using that employee data.
 The employee is notified in advance via some off-line mechanism and also when the credential offer is ready.
 The employee then will request the actual issuance to her wallet using the mechanisms described in this document.
 A> * With these considerations, the flows for issuance are simpler while maintaining the required level of security.
 A>
-A> We do not use Cilent metadata, as we do not require the Issuer to know in advance the wallet that will be used in the process.
+A> We do not use Client metadata, as we do not require the Issuer to know in advance the wallet that will be used in the process.
 The issuance process will use a QR code scanned by the wallet, so the Issuer does not use the `credential_offer_endpoint` of the wallet.
 A>
 A> The LEAR Credential Issuer does not have to support the Authorization Endpoint, because is uses the "Pre-Authorized Code" Grant Type.